mosespace/Gatsby-Website/README.md

 ## 🚨 Forking this repo (please read!)

-Many people have contacted me asking me if they can use this code for their own website, and the answer to that question is usually **yes, with attribution**.
+Many people have contacteds me asking me if they can use this code for their own website, and the answer to that question is usually **yes, with attribution**.

 > ### TL;DR
 >